-Due to the above reasons, Newmont wished to divest itself of the school in 2014 and considered closing it down.
-However, a small group of Ghanaian parents, with children already at the school, made the decision to take it over in order to keep it open.
-Newmont agreed to continue funding the school on condition that, after a three-year period, the school should be financially independent and Newmont would withdraw all monetary support.
+In 2014, Newmont wished to divest itself of the school and considered closing it down because the school was no longer viable to its operations.
+However, a small group of parents, with children at the school, decided to take it over in order to keep it open.
+Newmont agreed to continue funding the school on condition that, after a three-year period, the school would be financially independent and Newmont would withdraw all monetary support.

-To this end, the school was re-established in January 2015 as a non-Newmont school, operating with a typical three-term year, a completely new staff, curriculum, leadership and management.
-The aim was to become financially independent within three years and this was to be done by opening up to the local community, under the oversight of a Board of Parent Governors.
-The current Principal and Business Manager were recruited to take on the project and work with the Board Chair, Mr. Joshua Mortoti, ,in order to take the school forward as an independent entity.
-A comprehensive business plan was drawn up by Board members and presented to Newmont.
+To this end, the school was re-established in January 2015 as a non-Newmont school, operating with a typical three-term year, new staff, curricular, leadership and management.
+The aim was to become financially independent within three years and this was to be done by opening up to the local community, under the oversight of a group of parents.
+The Head of School and the Business Manager were recruited to take on the project and to work with the parents in order to take the school forward as an independent entity.
+A comprehensive business plan was drawn up by the parents and presented to Newmont.
 Meanwhile, marketing materials were prepared in order to inform the community about the ‘new’ school.
-The Business Manager researched the fee structures of similar schools in Ghana, in order to set the fees that would be needed to cover the costs of the school, in the hopes that after three years, the school could be financially independent.
+The Business Manager researched the fee structures of similar schools in Ghana, in order to set the fees that would be needed to cover the costs of the school, in the hope that after three years, the school could become financially independent.

 However, within six months of being re-established, Newmont rescinded its decision and decided to re-own the school once again solely for the children of its senior managers who live in MKV, with an independent Board.
 The school and its administration were to run independent from Newmont, but with the funding provided by the company.